Sphere Packings in Euclidean Space with Forbidden Distances: Further main results

 An even unimodular lattice $\Lambda$ is one such that $\vol(\r^d/\Lambda)=1$ and $\ell(\Lambda)\subset \{\sqrt{2n} : n\geq 1\}$ (such lattices are integral and self-dual).
 These lattices have been widely studied and classified in the literature.
 It is known that they can only exist in dimensions multiple of $8$ and, due to a classical theorem of Voronoi, that there are only finitely many of them in each dimension (modulo symmetries).
 It is known that (see \cite[p.
 194, Cor.
 21]{CS})

 An even unimodular lattice attaining the above bound is called extremal .
 The $E_8$, $E_8^2, D_{16}^+$ and Leech lattices are the only even unimodular extremal lattices up to dimension $24$.
-In dimensions $32$ and $40$ there are more than $10^7$ and $10^{51}$ of such lattices respectively, however in dimension $48$ there are (so far) only $4$ known lattices: $P_{48p},P_{48q},P_{48m}$ and $P_{48n}$ (see Nebe \cite{N14}).
+In dimensions $32$ and $40$, there are more than $10^7$ and $10^{51}$ of such lattices, respectively; however, in dimension $48$, there are (so far) only $4$ known lattices: $P_{48p},P_{48q},P_{48m}$ and $P_{48n}$ (see Nebe \cite{N14}).
 Moreover, it is known that extremal lattices cannot exist in sufficiently large dimensions \cite{MOS75} (as modular forms with several vanishing Fourier coefficients and very large weight necessarily have negative coefficients).
-The current best bound is due to Jenkins and Kouse \cite{JR11}, and it states that
+The current best bound is due to Jenkins and Rouse \cite{JR11}, and it states that

-Indeed one can show that for any $\be>0$ there exits $D$ such that there is no even unimodular lattice of rank $d > D$ and minimal squared norm larger than $a_{d}-\be$.
-For more information on extremal lattices see \cite{SS99}.
+Indeed, one can show that for any $\be>0$, there exists $D$ such that there is no even unimodular lattice of rank $d > D$ and minimal squared norm larger than $a_{d}-\be$.
+For more information on extremal lattices, see \cite{SS99}.